Viral Assembly and Biological Systems

 Chikungunya virus assembly and budding

-We have developed a plasmid for expression in mammalian cells that contains the complete genome of CHIKV 181/25 and a replicon/helper plasmid system.
-We are using these plasmids to understand electrostatic interactions that control core assemblu and the budding.
+We have developed a plasmid for expression in mammalian cells that contains the complete genome of CHIKV 181/25 with a repoter gen. Our goal is to understand electrostatic interactions that control core vrion and core assembly, and also budding.

 HEK-293T cells infected with Chikungunya virus 181-25